QuState/PhastFT/README.md

 ## Planned features

 - Real-to-complex FFT
-- More work on cache-optimal FFT
+- Even more work on performance

 ## How is it so fast?

-PhastFT is designed around the capabilities and limitations of modern hardware (that is, anything made in the last 15 years or so).
+PhastFT is designed around the capabilities and limitations of modern hardware (that is, anything made in the last 10 years or so).

 The two major bottlenecks in FFT are the **CPU cycles** and **memory accesses**.